zodern/meteor-up/docs/docs.md

 Remove old mongodb container with: `docker rm -f mongodb` If present remove nginx container with: `docker rm -f meteor-frontend`

+The new config format is different from mupx.
+Run `mup init` to create a new config file.
 Then do `mup setup` and then `mup deploy`.